mljs/ransac/src/toMigrate/affineTransfrom/README.md

 # Finding rotation and translation between two sets of points

-Based on the tutorial: https://nghiaho.com/?page_id=671
+Based on the tutorial: https://nghiaho.com/?page_id=67

+## Main steps of the algorithm

+1. Find centroids of the two point sets and deduce the translation from one to the other
+2. Find rotation using SVD

 ## API